gjcooper/VAULT/01_articles/glaholt2011eye.md

 date: 2011-05-01
 citekey: glaholt2011eye
 aliases:
-    - Eye movement monitoring as a process tracing methodology in decision making research.
+    - "Eye movement monitoring as a process tracing methodology in decision making research."
 ---

 # Eye movement monitoring as a process tracing methodology in decision making research.